-- Service providers who act as sub-processors based in either the EEA, in an adequate country, or in the US provided that they comply with EU-US privacy shield, who provide IT and system administration services.
+- Service providers who act as sub-processors based in either the EEA, in an adequate country, or non-adequate countries provided they comply with EU's Standard Contractual Clauses, who provide and system administration services.

-- Professional advisers acting as processors including lawyers, auditors and insurers based in the UK who provide consultancy, legal, insurance and accounting services.
+- Professional advisers acting as processors including lawyers, auditors and insurers based in the UK provided they comply with the EU's Standard Contractual Clauses, who provide consultancy, legal, insurance and accounting services.

 YOUR LEGAL RIGHTS

 Request access to your personal data (commonly known as a "data subject access request").
 This enables you to receive a copy of the personal data we hold about you, and to check that we are lawfully processing it.